 KwaZulu Natal is one of South Africa’s most beautiful provinces and one of its most popular tourist destinations.
 It is a spectacular, multi-cultural, subtropical region flanked by the warm Indian Ocean and the striking Drakensberg mountain range.
 The province stretches from Port Edward in the south to the borders of Swaziland and Mozambique in the north.
 Although Durban is the most popular city in Kwazulu Natal, there are a myriad of other things to do there and an abundance of affordable accommodation to stay in.

 The dramatic Drakensberg mountains run along the west of the province.
-The Drakensberg region has been declared a Unesco World Heritage site because of its natural beauty and the profusion of San Bushman rock art found in the caves there.
+The Drakensberg region has been declared a UNESCO World Heritage site because of its natural beauty and the profusion of San Bushman rock art found in the caves there.
 There are hiking trails to suit everyone here – from short strolls to strenuous overnight hikes, all amid breathtaking scenery.

 KwaZulu Natal is home to some of South Africa's most significant battlefields, historic sites where battles took place over 200 tumultuous years.
 Professional tour guides will show you the sites and paint colourful pictures of the scenes that took place in them.

 Release your inner adrenalin junkie at Oribi Gorge, a spectacular gorge surrounded by cliffs, forests and waterfalls.
 It is also home to the highest swing in the world.
 You will swing from one side to the other of the 165 meter gorge.
 Once you’ve ticked that off your bucket list, you can choose between a wide variety of other extreme adventures, like abseiling, ziplining and white water rafting.
+If you're looking for adventurous things to do in Kwazulu Natal, then Oribi Gorge is the place to go.

 The Umgeni Steam Railway is committed to preserving railway heritage in South Africa There are train rides on the last Sunday of every month to give people an opportunity to experience a nostalgic railway trip, like in days gone by, and to raise money for their projects.

-There is a section of the South Coast of Kwazulu Natal which is also known as The Golf Coast.
+There is a section of the South Coast of KwaZulu Natal which is also known as The Golf Coast.
 Golfers (like my husband) can choose from 9 eighteen hole golf courses within close proximity of each other.
 Enjoy the fresh ocean breezes and the sea views while you play.

 Did you know that the first residential golf estate in South Africa was in the KZN South Coast ?